ImperialCollegeLondon/rojak/joss/paper.md

 `rojak` also contains a command-line interface tool which can be launched to perform a variety of aviation turbulence analyses and to retrieve the meteorological and observation data from the various data providers.

 In terms of the calculations performed upon the meteorological data, `MetPy` [@mayMetPyPythonPackage2016] has the greatest similarity to `rojak`.
 However, it does not natively support `Dask` [@manserSupportDaskArrays].
 Given the size of the datasets to be processed, this presented a significant issue.
-Moreover, `MeyPy` does not implement the calculations required by the turbulence diagnostics.
+Moreover, `MetPy` does not implement the calculations required by the turbulence diagnostics.

 # Acknowledgements